Insert a row

 This Astra DB Serverless feature is currently in public preview.
 Development is ongoing, and the features and functionality are subject to change.
 Astra DB Serverless, and the use of such, is subject to the DataStax Preview Terms.
 The Data API tables commands are available through HTTP and the clients.
 If you use a client, tables commands are available only in client versions 2.0-preview or later.
 For more information, see Data API client upgrade guide. |

-Insert a new row in a table.
+Inserts a single row into a table.

-For general information about working with rows, including common operations and operators, see Work with rows.
+For general information about working with tables and rows, see About tables.

 -